 - Copy of Marriage License

 - Birth Certificates or Adoption Decrees of Children

 - Social Security Number for Veterans and Spouses

 - 90 days of active duty with 1 day of the wartime period

 - Services Connected Benefit – must have sustained an injury or disease while on active duty

-To schedule an appointment with Harris County Veterans Services Office call them at 281.876.6600.
+To schedule, an appointment with Harris County Veterans Services Office calls them at 281.876.6600.
 You can also visit their website or visit the office located at 9418 Jensen Drive, Houston, TX 77093.

-This organization offers support to veterans who who deal with PTSD and combat trauma.
+This organization offers support to veterans who deal with PTSD and combat trauma.

 Taylor and his organization utilize the following programs to help veterans to deal with their PTSD: